 Is Solar Worth It?

-While we would like to say that solar is a worthwhile purchase, no matter who you are or what your situation is, facts beg to differ.
+While we would like to say solar is a worthwhile purchase no matter what, the facts beg to differ.

 That's right.
 Not everyone is a good fit for solar.

 Furthermore, not everyone qualifies for solar.
-While the standards for qualification vary from solar company to solar company, there are several factors that will matter to you as the consumer, no matter what.
+While the standards for qualification vary from solar company to solar company, several factors matter to you as the consumer, no matter what.
+Not seeing what you're looking for on this page?
+Visit our "Is Solar Worth It?" blog posts

 Energy Usage (Not Square Footage) Determines the Size of Your Solar Array

-However, there are exceptions to this rule: If your home is a new build with no electricity usage documented for the people who will be moving into it, we are happy to install a home solar panel system.
-We prefer to start you with a small residential solar system to gauge how the new home will affect your electricity consumption patterns.
-If more panels are needed to offset the power bill once you've moved in and logged some usage in the new home, we (and most companies) can install more panels as needed.
+However, there are exceptions to this rule: If your home is a new build with no documented electricity usage, we are happy to install a home solar panel system.
+We prefer to start customers without usage data with a small residential solar system to gauge how the new home will affect electricity consumption patterns.
+If the system needs more panels to offset the power bill once you've moved in and logged some usage in the new home, we (and most companies) can install more panels as needed.

 Beware of companies trying to sell you huge solar arrays based on the square footage of your home.
 Square footage is not an accurate determinant of how many panels the home needs.
-Have one of our inside solar consultants talk to your power company or electricity provider, so we can help you verify your usage history.
-This will help us create a free customized quote for your home.
+If you want, one of our inside solar consultants can talk to your electricity provider and help you verify your usage history.
+A year of accurate usage will help us create a free customized quote for your home.

-Because of this, any solar company worth its salt will ask for your monthly energy bill and utility provider to determine whether it’s worth it to get a quote.
-Your utility should also be able to provide you with a more in-depth breakdown of your power bill.
-This is very useful for determining your overall energy usage.
+Any solar company worth its salt will ask for your monthly energy bill and utility provider to determine whether it’s worth it to get a solar quote.
+Your utility should also have access to and provide you with a more in-depth breakdown of your power bill.

 You can also use an energy usage calculator if you're in a rush.
 The U.S. Department of Energy's home energy use calculator can help you find your home’s overall power usage and what factors contribute most to your usage.
-There are also numerous third-party calculators that you can use to help figure out how much power your home uses.
-Or, if you're interested in learning what solar can save you and already know your monthly power bills and usage, visit our market-specific solar savings calculator pages.
+There are also numerous third-party usage calculators available.
+Or, if you're interested in learning what solar can save you and already know your monthly electricity usage, visit our market-specific solar savings calculator pages.

 Homeownership is Necessary